 - Select the Cell or the Range of Cells to be named

 - Type the range name in the Name Box

 - Press Enter

-Method 2: Using “Define name” option to create named range
+Method 2: Using the “Define name” option to create a named range

 This method has a few additional options for creating named ranges.
 You can choose the scope of the name and add comments describing what it represents.